gtraskas/pdf-data-extractor/README.md

 ## Features

 - Extracts metadata such as authors, title, source, document type, keywords, abstract, affiliations, corresponding author, publication year, volume, issue, DOI, and unique article identifier from the first page of a PDF.
-- Extracts references from the entire PDF text.
+- Extracts references from the entire PDF text using regular expressions (re) or GPT.
 - Saves extracted data to a JSON file.
 - Saves full text of the PDF to a text file.